iqnection-programming/teamwork-oauth2/README.md

 ```
 For further usage of this package please refer to the [core package documentation on "Authorization Code Grant"](https://github.com/thephpleague/oauth2-client#usage).

-For further usage of this package please refer to the [core package documentation on "Refreshing a Token"](https://github.com/thephpleague/oauth2-client#refreshing-a-token).

 ## Testing

 ``` bash